- County Manager

 - June 15, 2020: The initial development agreement was presented to the Board of Commissioners and a public hearing held, with Commissioners voting to proceed with the redevelopment.

 - January 19, 2021: A revised development agreement was presented to the Board of Commissioners, and the board held a public hearing and approved the final Development Agreement (PDF) for the Government Center redevelopment.

 - February 2, 2021: The North Carolina Local Government Commission approved New Hanover County's debt financing of the new Government Center.

 - March, 2021: Construction began on the Government Center building, Emergency Operations, and 911 Center

-- February 2023: tentative ribbon cutting and move into new Government Center, followed by demolition of existing Government Center and groundbreaking for park
+- April 2023: New building opening, followed by demolition of existing Government Center and groundbreaking for park

 Per the development agreement, the private development on the site would begin no later than two years after the sale of the land to the developer.
 Phase 1 of the private development includes a mixed use development with workforce housing and Phase 2 includes commercial/office use (note: Phase 2 would begin no later than seven years after the sale of the land to the developer).

 - Purpose-built, energy-efficient facility that is built for its intended purpose and will serve the county well into the future.

 - Customer-focused design, where the public is greeted and helped at one easy-to-find place to access the services they need.

 - Efficient operations for employees and customers, for how the county does business today and well into the future.